markluff/Data_Projects_TripleTen/README.md

 ---

 ## 🚀 Introduction
-This repository contains various machine learning projects completed as part of my data science training at TripleTen.
-Each project explores different machine learning techniques and predictive modeling approaches to solve real-world business problems.
-The projects cover classification, regression, feature engineering, and model evaluation strategies.
+This repository contains my full portfolio of projects completed as part of my data science training at TripleTen.
+Each project explores different techniques from early basic python skills, exploratory data analysis, to more complex machine learning techniques and predictive modeling approaches to solve real-world business problems.
+Earlier projects cover foundational data handling and statistical analyses.
+The latter machine learning projects cover classification, regression, feature engineering, and model evaluation strategies.
+The final Sprint17 project is my capstone project in which I planned and implemented an end-to-end churn prediction for a telecommunications company.
+Please feel free to peruse these projects and reach out if you have any questions or thoughts you'd like to share.

 ---